bentok/zombie-survival/DESIGN.md

 ### Philosophy: General

 This game aims to be primarily a survival and resource management game with a focus on exploration and periodic checkins.
-I wish to create a game with high replay value that encourages the gamer to come back often to check on their character, sometimes to manage resources and sometimes to explore.
+I wish to create a game with high replay value that encourages the player to come back often to check on their character, sometimes to manage resources and sometimes to explore.
 Inspiration for tone is the original Dead Rising's infinite mode.

 Another aspect would be a companion app to make resource management easy.